PierreMartin/weezrRepo/Roadmap.md

 - Fix tab unread message => not work at update
 - Fix websocket count unread messages in users grid, sometime stay at 0
 - Change wording in back-end by keys of trad
+- Android =>
+  - Bug, no pagination (on grid)
+  - Bug, no profile me on all grid

 1) Refacto Inputs (and handle fields errors)
   - Text | textArea                       => <Form.Item type="text" /> (ou <Input type="text | textArea | password" />)